 Tie Waivers to Projects

-Associate waivers with projects in zlien platform to keep all your waivers linked with project, invoice, and contact data from your zlien account.
-You can see all your documents associated with a project in one place.
+Gather all waivers no matter how you receive them in zlien‘s Document Inbox, where you can associate waivers with projects to keep all your data and documents in one place.
+Link your waivers with project, invoice, and contact data in your zlien account so you can see all your documents associated with a project in one place.

 Faster Waiver Exchanges

-Create custom waiver templates or use zlien‘s standard templates.
-Waiver Inbox supports notarization and offline signature in addition to online signatures.
+Create custom waiver templates or use zlien‘s standard templates. zlien supports notarization and offline signature in addition to online signatures.

 Are you nervous when you sign or accept a waiver?
 Do you worry that the fine print will make you financially liable? zlien‘s waivers protect both parties for a fair transaction.